 This species occurs from the western flank of the Cordillera Central in Antioquia Department to the eastern flank of the same range in Caldas Department of Colombia.
 It has been recorded between 1,100 and 1,850 m asl.
 Its EOO is 9,565 km2 and it occurs in three to five locations, based on the main threats affecting the species.

 Habitat and Ecology

-The major threats to this species are habitat loss/degradation, due to agriculture, logging and fire, and pollution as a result of the fumigation of crops.
-It is also harvested illegally for the international pet trade.
+The major threats to this species are habitat loss and degradation due to agriculture, livestock, logging and fire, and pollution as a result of the fumigation of crops.
+The species is also harvested illegally for the international pet trade.

 Red List Status

 Listed as Vulnerable because of its extent of occurrence (EOO) of 9,565 km2, it occurs in three to five threat-defined locations, and there is a continuing decline in the area and quality of its habitat due to agricultural activities, livestock, logging, fire and pollution.